Wearing face masks in schools

 Drinking fountains and taps can be used as normal.

 Use of playground equipment and cleaning

 Children can use playground equipment.
 However, they should practice hand hygiene before and after use.

 Community groups can use playgrounds on school grounds, if they're cleaned daily.
 Play equipment should be cleaned before recess or the start of each school day.

-Schools may also allow use of outdoor facilities on school property such as ovals, if the use aligns with DHHS and the Department of Education and Trainings advice for the relevant activity.
+Schools may also allow use of outdoor facilities on school property such as ovals, if the use aligns with DH and the Department of Education and Trainings advice for the relevant activity.
 Schools may also allow use of indoor facilities on school property by community groups in line with permitted activities in the community.
 Use must be out of school hours and any indoor facilities, including toilets, must be cleaned before the next school day.